Third Point Investors Ltd - Weekly Estimate Net Asset Value - April 2024

 Publication of Weekly Estimate Net Asset Value

-The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 10thApril 2024 is:
+The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 17thApril 2024 is:

 CLASS